Get Started With Custom Metadata Types in Salesforce

 Custom Metadata Types in Salesforce

-Custom Metadata Types (CMDTs) in Salesforce offer a powerful way to manage and customize application data without the complexities associated with traditional custom objects.
-They provide a convenient method for creating customizable, reusable, and deployable sets of metadata that can be leveraged across multiple Salesforce orgs and packages.
-This guide will walk you through the fundamentals of Custom Metadata Types, including their benefits, use cases, creation, deployment, and best practices.
+Custom Metadata Types (CMDTs) in Salesforce offer a powerful way to manage and customise application data without the complexities associated with traditional custom objects.
+They provide a convenient method for creating customisable, reusable, and deployable sets of metadata that can be leveraged across multiple Salesforce orgs and packages.
+This guide will walk you through the fundamentals of custom metadata types, including their benefits, use cases, creation, deployment, and best practices.

 Introduction to Custom Metadata Types: